ywemay/pse/public/assets/constitution.md

 ## Article II: Access to Resources

-1. **Common Patrimony**: All Earth's resources and those accessible in space are considered common patrimony for all humans.
+1. **Common Patrimony**: All Earth's resources and those accessible in space are common patrimony for all humans.
 2. **Sharing and Cooperation**: Share space and objects when and where applicable, promoting cooperation and mutual aid.
 3. **Automation and Production**: Utilize automation of production and distribution of goods and services to ensure availability, efficiency and fairness.

 ## Article III: Conflict Resolution

 1. **Emergent Democracy**: Employ emergent democracy as a tool for social administration, fostering participatory decision-making and conflict resolution.
+Note: emergent democracy is a system that allows online 24/24h all the time available voting/un-voting system.
+It's source code, run time code and data shall be available for open reading to all humans all the time.
 2. **Conflict Resolution Strategies**: In conflict situations, seek solutions that bridge differences between parties, prioritizing cooperation over competition.
 3. **Logical Dispute Resolution**: Use logical reasoning to resolve disputes, avoiding emotional or coercive approaches.
 4. **Freedom to Carry Tools**: Humans of Planet Earth are free to carry any tools, including arms, for their work, activities, personal protection and self-defense.